thedanielvogelsang/healthcare_company_5_hour_takehome_test/README.md

 ### Setup

-To setup, you will need to clone the repo down to your machine and create a branch with using your name.
+To setup, you will need to clone the repo down to your machine and create a branch using your name.
 * i.e. `git checkout -b firstname-lastname`

 Run the following: